honestly-nuts/Config/README.md

-Configurations of my applications that I use.
+Configurations of The applications that I use.